 However the IRS scandal plays out, after all is said and done, the issue it was trying to handle will still be there.
 It will just have to find a more acceptable way of targeting.

 Protests about unfairness should not cause brand marketers to question the merits of targeting.
 Targeting is always ‘unfair’ – not as a matter of ethics but as a matter of priorities.
 Every organization must focus and concentrate.
 This means prioritizing, and central to setting priorities is picking a target and coalescing around it.

-Sponsored by: BrandInsistence Brand Equity Measurement
+The Blake Project Can Help: BrandInsistence Brand Equity Measurement

 FREE Publications And Resources For Marketers